DevoAlex/DevoAlex/README.md

-- 👋 Hi, I’m @DevoAlex
-- 👀 I’m a tech enthusiast
-- 🌱 I’m currently learning to code in various languages
+   Hi!
+My name is Alex and I enjoy creating Websites and apps.
+I'm a tech enthusiast since I was a kid and in december 2021 I decided to start my adventure into coding, trying to turn my biggest passion into my job.
+   I started from web developing with HTML & CSS and currently I am studying JavaScript.

 - 💞️ I’m looking to collaborate on HTML and CSS for now
-- 📫 To contact me send an e-mail at alex.peluso8@gmail.com
+- 📫 To contact me compile the form on my portfolio page